redprivate/dndlexikon/lexikon.md

 # Custom Rules

-For all things that are not listed below the rules of the DnD Edition 5 apply
+For all things that are not listed below the rules of DnD Edition 5 apply

 ### Exhaustion